Skip to main content Accessibility

 • A member of the Trustee Board.

-• Submissions by or on behalf of the Appellant;
+• Submissions by or on behalf of the Appellant.

-• Submissions by or on behalf of the Respondent;
+• Submissions by or on behalf of the Respondent.

-• Consideration of the evidence by the Appeals Panel;
+• Consideration of the evidence by the Appeals Panel.

-• Closing submissions by or on behalf of the Appellant;
+• Closing submissions by or on behalf of the Appellant.

 • Closing submissions by or on behalf of the Respondent.

-• Reject the appeal.
+• To uphold the appeal.

-1. Trustee Committees
+52. Trustee Committees

 • People & Culture Committee